ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 #### Setting up user specific authentication methods

 It is possible to particularize the authentication methods per user, something that will solve us a problem with the `root` superuser.
-In our standalone node scenario, we have disabled the SSH access to the `root` user but, for more advanced (clustered) scenarios, you may need to enable the `root` remote access through `ssh`.
+In this guide's standalone node scenario, the SSH access for the `root` user has been disabled but, for more advanced (clustered) scenarios, you may need to enable the `root` remote access through SSH.
 In such scenarios, the TOTP token is problematic since Proxmox VE uses the `root` superuser for launching certain automated tasks (backups, clustering actions, etc), and automations cannot input TOTP codes.

-So, it is better to do the following:
+Hence, it is better to do the following:

-- Generate a particular pam group for users authorized to connect through ssh, but not including `root`.
+- Generate a particular pam group for users authorized to connect through SSH, but not including `root`.

 - Add your `mgrsys` user to this group.